The FemEd Team

 +1 (800) 211-1243 x1

 Alexander Kleinman is CEO and co-founder of FemEd.
-He has a passion for nonprofits including the ACLU, Southern Poverty Law Center, NAACP, and Camfed.
+He has a passion for nonprofits and volunteers locally at the UC Berkeley Food Pantry and works directly with the homeless.
 He believes deeply that every person, regardless of nationality, ethnicity, creed, religion, gender, or race, deserves equal opportunities in civil rights, safety, freedom of travel, education, health, and democracy.

-Alex originally hails from Brooklyn, New York, and currently attends the University of California, Berkeley, as a history student.
-He worked on Wall Street as a FINRA Series 7 licensed stockbroker, selling securities internationally, before breaking into entertainment as an entrepreneur.
+Alex originally hails from New York and studied at University of California, Berkeley, where he graduated with honors at the very top of his class, obtaining a Bachelor's of Arts degree in history, a minor in Jewish studies, became the Membership Chair of the Phi Alpha Theta history honor society, and a member of the Phi Beta Kappa honor society.
+UC Berkeley has repeatedly been ranked number one in the nation for history by U.S. News.
+He worked on Wall Street as a FINRA Series 7 licensed stockbroker, selling securities internationally, before breaking into entertainment as an entrepreneur starting a company called Unicorn Meat NYC.
 He established himself as a highly-regarded promoter, talent buyer, and event producer, booking numerous A-list celebrities and expediting event-related permits on a state and municipal level, successfully navigating the complexities of local politics.
-He has provided hundreds of thousands of dollars in grants to artists, produced numerous events with up to 10,000 paid attendees, and consulted on corporate marketing campaigns for global brands such as Red Bull and Uber.
+Through this company he has provided hundreds of thousands of dollars in grants to artists, produced numerous events with up to 10,000 paid attendees, and consulted on corporate marketing campaigns for global brands such as Red Bull, Uber, various alcoholic beverage companies.

 Head of Analytics